rramadev/ReactJS-Basics/README.md

 command | description
 --- | ---
 `npm run start`| build
-`npm run serve`| run /dist content with webpack-dev-server and wait for changes `npm run build`| webpack build to /dist folder for development and run serve `npm run build:prod`| webpack build to /dist folder for production
+`npm run build`| webpack build for development and run webpack-dev-server and wait for changes `npm run build:prod`| webpack clean and build to /dist folder for production

 ## Installation